An enormous shitstorm has engulfed the UK over the past week or so, and it’s all about immigration. Here’s how events unfolded.

 The UK was to give refuge to unaccompanied, vulnerable children, an idea that has wide support.
 This is just the kind of immigration that most people are happy to get behind.

 But then, among the migrants who stepped off the buses in Croydon were a number of adult men who had, bewilderingly, managed to pass themselves off as children.
 One man was identified as looking late thirties, and from the photos that seems a reasonable estimate.
-These adult men—and all of the first coachload of arrivals were male—will soon be placed in schools with actual children.

 As the bizarre scenes in Croydon took over the media, the Daily Mail reported a British volunteer working in the Calais camp as saying: